Eastern Way

 The drawn swords over the two routes hindered the project, and an independent study began by stopping motorists on the existing A27 and asking them where they were going.
 The study concluded that while the southern route would be better for traffic, it wouldn't justify the extra millions (the exact figure was £1m extra, plus any engineering difficulties considering the route, and any compensation paid to the shipping industry as some of Portsmouth Harbour would have been cut off), and both plans would require Gosport Road to be tripled in width before it to actually help Gosport.
 There was also some consideration needed as to what the point of the M27 was actually for (and perhaps enough thought wasn't given to that): was it supposed to be helping suburbanites get to work, or was it supposed to be carrying freight across the country?
 Inevitably, the authorities wanted it to do everything.

 The study suggested the best solution would be the northern route (as built), with an additional bridge to be built between Gosport and Portsmouth.
 This was much relief to people in Portchester, who feared the southern route would have carved their village.
+Comment had also been made that the southern route could have reduced the effects of coastal erosion, and been a chance to control the tidal flooding in Fareham.

 The confirmed route was then protected from development, and only temporary buildings were allowed to be built on it, while the rest of Paulsgrove was developed around it.